-While Brisbane has more than enough attractions within its perimeter to keep visitors thoroughly entertained, there’s a big variety of inviting day trip destinations within easy reach of the city.
+Brisbane has more than enough attractions to keep visitors thoroughly entertained, but there’s also a variety of inviting day trip destinations within easy reach of the city.

 Here are ten top Brisbane day trips.